apeskinian/p5_treasures_untold/README.md

     The filter, sort and search functions for mobile can be found in the extra filter menu on the navigation bar at the bottom of the view.
 For desktop users, the sort and filter controls are to the left of the displayed products and the search bar can be found in the navigation panel accessed via the burger menu icon.

-    To clear all searches, sort orders or filters the user can tap/click on the clear button to show all products again.
+    To clear all searches, sort orders or filters, the user can click on the clear button to show all products again.

     Any items that are out of stock or sold are shown at the bottom of the page, their image is desaturated and the price is replaced with the text 'SOLD' if the item is unique or 'OUT OF STOCK' if not.